-The other purpose of heat treatment is to disable chemicals within the cells of the leaf.
-If left unchecked, enzymes that occur naturally within leaf will catalyze reactions that radically alter the flavor and color of steeped tea.
+The other purpose of heat treatment is to deactivate chemical compounds within the cells of the leaf.
+If left unchecked, naturally occurring enzymes will catalyze reactions that radically alter the flavor and color of steeped tea.
 In green teas these reactions are undesirable and must be nipped in the bud, so to speak.

 Heat applied above a certain temperature will stop enzymatic action and preserve the grassy flavor, or “greenness,” of tea leaf.
 This is why leaf processed to have a green quality is either steamed or pan-fried in the early stages of production.

-Heat treatments therefore achieve the dual objective of softening tissues and precluding enzymatic action.
-The further use of heat can be quite nuanced in the production of teas such as pu-erh and oolong, but we will leave those fascinating teas for another post.
+Heat treatments thereby achieve the twin objectives of softening tissues and truncating enzymatic action.
+The further use of heat can be quite nuanced in the production of teas such as pu’erhs and oolongs.

 We now have tea leaf that is pliable enough to resist breakage.
 At this stage, tea material may be physically manipulated, or rolled, so that cell walls and membranes are ruptured.
 Rolling in turn releases flavor-promoting substances normally contained within leaf tissues.

-In hand-rolling a grapefruit-sized pile of withered tea is held between the palms and a table top and gently rolled in a circular motion.
-In machine-rolling tea material is pressed between two metal plates with the bottom plate stationary while the top plate moves in a elliptical path across the tea.
+During hand-rolling, a grapefruit-sized pile of withered tea is held between the palms and a tabletop and gently rolled in a circular motion.
+In machine-rolling, tea material is pressed between two metal plates with the bottom plate stationary while the top plate moves in an elliptical path across the tea.
 The rolling and twisting forces applied in both methods cause tea juices to exude out of the internal tissues and on to the leaf surface.

 The challenge here is to manipulate the leaf just enough to release the goodie inside but not so much that the leaf is mangled to a pulp.
-This is a tough business and especially so when material is rolled by hand.
+This is a delicate business and especially so when the material is rolled by machine.
 In any case, a nicely rolled leaf feels sticky and oily and has a fruity, nutty, or floral aroma.
-The smell of rolled tea leaf is unforgettable.
+The aroma of rolled tea leaf is unforgettable.